bottlenose-dolphins/worldgate-track-trace/README.md

 ##### Hosted Containers:

-Track&Trace incorporates Infrastructure As Code through the use of Terraform which deploys the Infrastructure and hosts the relevant docker containers on AWS
+Track&Trace incorporates Infrastructure As Code through the use of Terraform which deploys the cloud Infrastructure required on AWS.

 This requires some set up: